jobial-io/scase/README.md

 * Out-of-the-box support for deployment on a range of runtime environments, like AWS Lambda, SQS, SNS, Akka Cluster, Apache Pulsar or standalone app
 * Simple, future proof, platform independent code for your application logic
-* Straightforward integration with Cloudformation and Terraform
+* Out-of-the-box integration with Cloudformation
-* Extendable support for serialization and network protocols, with built-in support for Spray Json, Circe, Java serialization
+* Easily extendable support for serialization and network protocols, with built-in support for Circe, Spray Json, Java serialization and others
-* Integrated with the Future, Cats Effect, Monix and other common Scala libraries and standard APIs
+* Integrated with Scala Future, Cats Effect, ZIO, Monix
 * Lightweight, modular, extendable design that provides a simple layer between runtime and application code - not a " framework"
 * Additional Java-friendly client API to allow easy interop with Java and other JVM languages